drewpchannel/AvorionTest/README.md

 ### In game
 Added a playaer command that only need to be entered 1 time /bossPlayerTrigger.
 This will trigger missions to be spawned on military outposts for the player.

+bossMissionConfig checks the distance from the center and picks the appropriate mission.
+To setup a new mission, pick a new name like distanceC.
+Paste it into the config file where the shortest distance gets picked first.
+So distance  425 would have to go between 350 and 450 in the bossMissionConfig file.
+More turrets will just create more damage.

+	distanceC = {
+		distance = 425,
+		factionName = "Warpers",
+		shipXML	= "zygonian.xml",
+		turrets = 2000,
+		title = "something",
+		name = "something2"
+	},

 Fly to a sector, do /summon.
 When you fly out and back in you will see a boss and a message warning you about the boss do /summon remove to stop the boss from summoning in the future